paweljakubas/j-random-matrices/chapters/basic-algebra.md

 1000
 ```
 We are perfect now, but with a caveat.
 The additional execution cost is substantial - tests run an order of magnitude longer than corresponding the previous approach.
+So the control over floating-point arithmetic bogs down to trying another approach unless we get 1000 out of 1000 tries.
+If using rational conversion does not help then we
+need to reconsider the property itself.

 ### Matrix multiplication